sumit6387/ai-localize/README.md

-# Mongoose Localization Service
+# AI Localize

-A powerful Node.js package for translating MongoDB documents from English (or any source language) to any target language using AI services like OpenAI, Google Translate, or Azure Translator.
+A powerful Node.js package for translating documents and text from English (or any source language) to any target language using AI services like OpenAI, Google Translate, or Azure Translator.
 Features intelligent Redis caching to reduce API costs and improve performance.

 ## 🌟 Features

 - 🤖 **AI-Powered Translation**: Support for OpenAI GPT, Google Translate, and Azure Translator
 - ⚡ **Redis Caching**: Intelligent caching to reduce API calls and costs
-- 📄 **Document Translation**: Translate entire MongoDB documents or specific fields
+- 📄 **Document Translation**: Translate entire documents or specific fields
 - 🔄 **Batch Processing**: Efficient batch translation with progress tracking
 - 🎯 **Field Selection**: Choose which fields to translate or exclude
-- 🏗️ **Mongoose Integration**: Seamless integration with Mongoose models
+- 🏗️ **Flexible Integration**: Works with any JavaScript objects and documents
 - 📊 **Cache Management**: Built-in cache statistics and management
 - 🔧 **TypeScript Support**: Full TypeScript definitions included
 - 🌍 **Multi-language Support**: Translate to any language supported by AI providers